ibm-apiconnect/docker-swarm-lab/ex3/README.md

 ## Configure a Model

 Next, we'll need to define the type of object we want to store in the Database.
-Jump to the Models tab and `Add` a new model.
+Hit the `All Datasources` button to go back.
+Then jump to the Models tab and `Add` a new model.
 You can get creative here with what type of object you want to store, but here is an example model I've created to represent a simple car:

 <img src="SS1.png"  width="800">

+Note: Under the `Data Source` option, ensure that you've chosen the DB connection you created in the previous step, `mongo`.

 ## Explore your APIs

 After launching the toolkit, you can start your API application on your machine and start testing the APIs.
 To do so, press the play button on the bottom of your window - this starts the LoopBack application along with an API gateway.
-Wait for it to start - it should take less than 10 seconds.
+Wait for it to start - it will say `Running`.
+This should take less than 30 seconds.
 Next, hit the Explore button on the top right which launches a Swagger-based view (Open API Spec) of the APIs that are available.

 Along the left side, you should see a number of operations with the model that you created in the previous step.
 Let's try calling a series of these operations.